Long story short – Cleaning the bike chain is an essential part of motorcycle maintenance and should be done between 500-600 km.

 Can I clean the motorcycle chain with wd 40?

 Yes.
 But it is recommended to use chain cleaner first and chain lube afterward.
-There are dedicated products for chain cleaning, and wd 40 is an all-purpose product.
-So better use a dedicated chain cleaner.
+There are dedicated products for chain cleaning, and WD 40 is an all-purpose product.
+So, it is better to use a reliable chain cleaner.

 Can you clean the motorcycle chain with kerosene?